 The Pima County Joint Technical Education District (JTED) provides tuition-free Career and Technical Education courses to 13,462 students, who are enrolled in more than 25 programs - from AgriScience to Welding - at 36 high schools and nine central campus locations.
 The District reaches more than 10,000 square miles of Pima County, Rio Rico and San Manuel.
-JTED programs are open to all high school age sophomores, juniors, and seniors who are under the age of 22, and reside in one of the 13 JTED member school districts.
+JTED programs are open to all high school age sophomores, juniors, and seniors, and to students who have not earned a high school diploma, including GED earners, who are under the age of 22, and reside in one of the 13 JTED member school districts.